danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 Remember to include all external libraries and data/assets such as images, font, text file, sound file, etc. Furthermore, if you have borrowed other sample code or ideas, please cite your sources in the code comments.

 **README:**
-Write a single word document of 6-8 pages (max characters: 2400 per page including spaces) which has to be presented with academic sources (exclude images, references and notes from the charcater count).
+Write a single word document of 6-8 pages (max characters: 2400 per page including spaces) which has to be presented with academic sources (exclude images, references and notes from the character count).

 The document should include a title, a screen shot, a flow chart, references, a link to your final project's RUNME, with links to related projects (if there are any), as well as the links of all your previous mini exercises (as an appendix).